FareedKhan-dev/create-high-quality-dataset-for-computer-vision/README.md

 Computer vision projects often require high-quality datasets to train robust models.
 In this blog post, we'll guide you through a simple process of generating a diverse and realistic dataset using a one-click approach.
 By leveraging the power of ChatGPT and a realistic vision image generation model, you can easily create a dataset tailored to your specific needs.

-The code for this blog can be found at the following GitHub repository: [GitHub link](GitHUB link)

 ## Step 1: Generating Realistic Image Prompts Using ChatGPT

 In this initial step, we use the below ChatGPT free prompt to dynamically generate prompts for realistic-vision images.
 To tailor the prompts to your specific needs, you can adjust the parameters in the provided Python code.